SuryaBabu-1454/VoiceChat/README.md

 # 3. The app is not converting into a desktop application using Electron.
 Solution: Make sure you have the electron package installed, and ensure you're running Electron with npm run electron after starting the React app with npm run dev.

+# electron-builder
+This electron-builder , after completions all the stuffs.

+    npm run build

+  This take a time for creating a Desktop Application

+  after completion the electron builder to check the dist folder in Your Project file